HosseinYousefi/CompetitiveCPPManifesto/README.md

 I'm going to use this guide for myself and to [teach my students](https://in.harbour.space/computer-science/modern-c-programming-hossein-yousefi/).
 I'm planning to make some good stuff in the future following these principles!
 Stay tuned!

 ## Compiler
 Make use of C++17.
 Use `-Wall -Wextra -Wshadow` flags for compilation, and try to eliminate all of the warning messages, this will prevent you from having some silly bugs.
+There are more debugging flags like `-fsanitize=undefined` which helps you eliminate bugs such as array out-of-range access and integer overflow during runtime.
+For more information, check out "Read More" section.

 ## Naming
 C++ libraries use snake_case for functions and classes, in order to differentiate the user-defined code from the standard library, we will use CamelCase.